deannalenore/exercise-tracker-capstone/README.md

 Exercise Tracker

 # Description
-Exercise Tracker is an easy-to-use web app that enables user to log their daily exercise while keeping up with their fitness goals using a built-in journal.
+Exercise Tracker is an easy-to-use web app that enables users to log their daily exercise while keeping up with their fitness goals using a built-in journal.

-# Motivation

 # Built With
 - React